 Busby is a decidedly white-collar town, with fully 87.23% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Busby is a town of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Busby who work in food service (18.72%), law enforcement and fire fighting (18.72%), and maintenance occupations (10.21%).

-As is often the case in a small town, Busby doesn't have a public transportation system that people use for their commute.
+Busby is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Busby citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.24% of adults 25 and older in Busby have a college degree.
+The percentage of adults in Busby who are college-educated is close to the national average for all communities of 21.84%: 17.24% of the adults in Busby have a bachelor's degree or advanced degree.

 The per capita income in Busby in 2022 was $15,626, which is low income relative to Montana and the nation.
 This equates to an annual income of $62,504 for a family of four.
 However, Busby contains both very wealthy and poor people as well.